ena-infrastructure/specifications/ena-oauth2-profile.md

 This section contains requirements on an authorization server's metadata document and how this metadata document is published on a well-known location.

-An authorization server that acts as an OpenID Provider MUST also adhere to section 5.2, "Discovery Requirements for an OpenID Provider", of \[[OIDC.Sweden.Profile](#oidc-profile)\].
+An authorization server that acts as an OpenID Provider MUST also adhere to Section 5.2, "Discovery Requirements for an OpenID Provider", of \[[OIDC.Sweden.Profile](#oidc-profile)\].

 <a name="authorization-server-metadata"></a>
 #### 3.1.1.
 Authorization Server Metadata

-An authorization server compliant with this profile MUST produce a metadata JSON document as specified in section 2 of \[[RFC8414](#rfc8414)\], with the extensions and clarifications stated in the subsections below.
+An authorization server compliant with this profile MUST produce a metadata JSON document as specified in Section 2 of \[[RFC8414](#rfc8414)\], with the extensions and clarifications stated in the subsections below.

 An authorization server MAY provide signed metadata as specified in Section 2.1 of \[[RFC8414](#rfc8414)\].
-In such cases, the authorization server MUST sign the metadata using one of the mandatory signature algorithms listed in section [7.2](#cryptographic-algorithms), [Cryptographic Algorithms](#cryptographic-algorithms).
+In such cases, the authorization server MUST sign the metadata using one of the mandatory signature algorithms listed in [Section 7.2, Cryptographic Algorithms](#cryptographic-algorithms).

 > Note: Additional requirements for authorization server metadata may be supplied in other profiles.